myKlovr Appoints Ambassador to First Nations to Expand Reach of College Advising

 myKlovr is changing how families access college counseling by offering students and parents affordable and personalized step-by-step guidance on the complex college application process.
 On November 27, myKlovr announced that it is now taking steps to bring its innovative platform to a group of American students who are among the least likely to have access to quality college counseling–Native American students.
 As part of their efforts, they have also appointed Dino Beltran, Vice Chair and Tribal Leader of the Koi Nation in Northern California, to be myKlovr Ambassador to Native American Communities.

 myKlovr leverages artificial intelligence to connect college-bound students with relevant resources.
-As explored in an earlier article on eLearning Inside News, among myKlovr’s many offerings are a host of services typically offered by human college advisors.
-These offerings include access to a comprehensive college finder designed to equip students with all the information they need to apply to schools that match their interests, needs, and aspirations; a parent account that offers data showing viable options; and a dashboard that helps users make the most of the solution by providing quick access to their college readiness plan.
+As explored in an earlier article on eLearning Inside News, among myKlovr’s many offerings are a host of services generally offered by human college advisors.
+These offerings include access to information on colleges that match a student’s interests, needs, and test scores; a parent account to monitor viable options; and a dashboard to stay on top on one’s college plan and deadlines.

 Many Native American Youth Still Lack Access to College Counseling

 Native American students make up just over 1% of the nation’s high school population and an even smaller fraction of college and university students.
-It is also widely acknowledged that compared to any other ethnic or racial group, Native Americans are the least likely to have access to quality college prep, AP courses, or college counseling.
-The results of this oversight are devastating on Native youth and their communities.
+It is also widely acknowledged that compared to any other ethnic or racial group, Native Americans are less likely to have access to college advising or AP courses.
+This has a negative impact on Native youth and their communities.

-According to Youth Disconnected, which tracks American youth (ages 16-24), over 25% of Native American youth are currently not in school or working.
-This makes the demographic nearly four times more likely than Asian American youth and more than twice as likely as White American youth to find themselves disconnected from educational and career prospects.
+According to Youth Disconnected, which tracks American youth (ages 16-24), over a quarter of Native American young people are currently not in school or working.
+Indeed, they are four times more likely than Asian American youth to find themselves without a clear educational or career path.

 myKlovr’s Efforts to Expand Access to College Advising in Native American Communities